Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 The workflow is called:

-The template is available directly on n8n.io: Klardaten Email to DMS
+The template is available directly on n8n.io: Archive Outlook email attachments to DATEV DMS with Slack notifications

-8. A DATEV DMS document entry is created.
+11. A DMS document entry is created for each file.

 Node Type Task

-New Outlook email trigger Microsoft Outlook Trigger Polls for new Outlook emails and downloads attachments
+Outlook - New email with attachments Microsoft Outlook Trigger Loads new Outlook emails with attachments and excludes already handled categories

-Split attachments Code Node Converts multiple attachments into individual n8n items
+Attachments - Split and filter documents Code Node Converts attachments into individual items and filters irrelevant files

-Upload a document file Klardaten DATEVconnect Document Management Uploads the binary file to DATEV DMS
+DATEV DMS - Upload file Klardaten DATEVconnect Document Management Uploads the binary file as a document file

-Get DATEV user Klardaten DATEVconnect IAM Retrieves the current DATEV user
+DATEV - Get current user Klardaten DATEVconnect IAM Retrieves the current DATEV user

-Create a document Klardaten DATEVconnect Document Management Creates the document entry in DATEV DMS
+DATEV DMS - Create document Klardaten DATEVconnect Document Management Creates the DMS document entry

 Step 1: Outlook trigger